 The prices of almonds inclined in the first and second quarters of 2023, especially in the North American market.
 In the initial months of the first quarter, the almond market was hit with rough weather conditions that severely impacted the price trends.
 In North America, after a long season of drought and a restricted water supply, the rainfall in this winter season helped farmers increase their outputs.

 As the supply sector was slow in regaining its momentum after a weak sowing season and reduction in the area sown while the demand inclined dramatically, widening the gap between them.
-This disbalance in the supply-demand dynamics positively impacted the price trend of almonds.
+This disbalance in the supply-demand dynamics positively impacted the price trends of almonds.

 However, the ongoing Russia-Ukraine war and the disruptions in the trade routes caused by it affect the buyer's purchasing potential.
 In addition, the hike in interest rates and rising inflation also affected the almond market.